Lavendar77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod 751 file" grant execute permission to everybody??

 "chmod 007 file"grant execute permission to only other users, no permission for owner or group

+"chmod file --reference=referencefile" copy mode of referencefile to file